KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 :::note
 Installation Instructions
 :   Before moving the files to override, make a copy of N_Duros02.tga and paste it into the same location you extracted the mod to.
-On a Windows OS, this should create a file called N_Duros02.tga-COPY.
+On a Windows OS, this should create a file called "N_Duros02 - Copy.tga".
 Rename this file to "N_Duros04.tga".
-Repeat this process with the file N_Duros03, creating two copies and naming them N_Duros05.tga and N_Duros06.tga.
+Repeat this process with the file N_Duros03.tga, creating two copies and naming them N_Duros05.tga and N_Duros06.tga.
 When you move all the files to the override, you should be moving eight total.
 Following this, download and install the patch.
 :::

 ___